Book a 2018 holiday before 31 July and our home pick-up service is doubled to 100 miles.

 A visa is required to travel on this tour.
 Please refer to www.gov.uk/foreign-travel-advice prior to departure for the latest requirements and how to apply.

-Avalon Waterways' well-appointed Avalon Suites were designed with you in mind.
-Decorated to exclude the very spirit of Myanmar.
-The meticulously crafted all-suite Avalon Myanmar carries a maximum of just 36 passengers so you can truly engage the locals, experience the culture, and revel in the unique sights along the majestic Irrawaddy.
+The all-suite Avalon Myanmar offers an unrivalled small-ship river cruise experience for up to 36 passengers, ensuring memorable encounters with the locals along the majestic Irrawaddy.
 Built by local craftsmen, the ship reflects the character, symbols, and traditions of Myanmar while offering all the modern features today's travellers expect.
-Time on board centres around a refreshing outdoor experience, as all suites open to the outside and the large Panorama Lounge and open-air lounge offers a variety of expansive views.
+Time on board centres around a refreshing outdoor experience, as all suites open to the outside, and the large Panorama Lounge and open-air lounge offers a variety of expansive views.
 The innovative design also allows Avalon Myanmar to cruise the spectacular Upper Irrawaddy throughout the season - a feat not possible on a larger ship.

 Two twin beds that may convert to a queen-size bed, seating area and open to the outside with wall-to-wall panoramic window and sliding glass door, private bathroom with full shower and premium bath amenities, vanity, a writing desk, and bedside tables with reading lamps.
 Additional amenities include: Egyptian cotton linens, woollen blankets, and European-style duvets, choice of soft or firm pillows, nightly turn-down service, hair-dryer, spacious closet with ample storage, alarm clock, mini-bar, complimentary bottled water, individual climate control, safe, and bathrobes and slippers.